aiminXie/scPAS/README.md

 # scPAS ：Single-Cell Phenotype-Associated Subpopulation identifier
- A tool for identifying Phenotype-Associated cell Subpopulations from single-cell sequencing data by integrating bulk data
+ A tool for identifying phenotype-associated cell subpopulations from single-cell sequencing data by integrating bulk data
 ### Introduction ###
 `scPAS` is a new tool which enables the quantitative estimation of the strength of association between each cell in scRNA-seq data and a phenotype by constructing a network-regularized sparse regression model.
 This model integrates bulk RNA-seq data with phenotype information and the gene-gene similarity network from single-cell data.